FAR-Lab/RealtimeAudioClassification/Lab-0.-Setting-up.md

+# Join the workshop Discord group, ccrma_NN4A

+The invite code for the workshop Discord is: https://discord.gg/Wqz39d

+You can either use the online Discord page (https://discordapp.com/) or download the app.

+This provides a way for workshop members to share links, ask questions or message one another.

 # Getting Set-up
 Before we can get started we need to download a few things.
 First, we need to download the project files we will use for this workshop.
 The following step by step instruction will guide you through making a git account, forking the repository and cloning it to your computer.